GizemG6/StudyCase/README.md

 • Notifications are received in real-time via SignalR.

-SignalR Connection
+💡SignalR Connection
 -----------------
 The SignalR connection is established using the JWT token for authentication.
 Once connected, the client can receive notifications in real-time.

-Sending Notifications
+🌐Sending Notifications
 -----------------
 Notifications can be sent via the Send Notification button, which opens a SweetAlert prompt for the user to enter a message.
 The message is then sent to the server, which pushes it to all connected clients.

-Technologies Used
+🛠️Technologies Used
 -----------------
 • ASP.NET Core: Framework for building the RESTful API and SignalR Hub.